 The question we didn’t see in advance was at the end of the interview, it was a short timed question, and we were to rely on the answer we had previously given about advice to the Minister.
 Except in this case, we were to assume that we were getting on the elevator with the Minister, they were on their way to a surprise meeting with their provincial counterpart, and I had I think two minutes or ninety seconds to brief them.
 Go.

 I really like the type of question, really well done.
 Except I blew the format.
 When you get a question like this, it is easy to do (as I did) the obvious and think it is a “real” question, where of course you’re focused on substance.
-How much substance can you cram into a 90 second conversation?
+How much substance can you cram into a 90-second conversation?
 How much wood could a woodchuck chuck, if a woodchuck could chuck wood?
-Most people hit this and they go into overdrive, talking quickly, trying to get their previous 7 minute answer into the 90 second window.
+Most people hit this and they go into overdrive, talking quickly, trying to get their previous 7-minute answer into the 90-second window.

-Except the question isn’t marking you on substance.
+Except that the question isn’t marking you on substance.
 That’s not what that type of question is for.
 No, it is marking you on ORAL COMMUNICATIONS.
 Which means what I should have done was taken a beat.
 Started off gently, slowly, calmly with the Minister.
 “Minister, your counterpart is mostly going to be looking to get an update from you on some of the key issues like x, y, and z.
 You’re already briefed on those topics, so let me talk a bit about some pressure points for them like a, b, and c.
 They are a good partner for us, and while they will always press us for more money to be spent in their province, this is really a chance for you to ask questions and listen to what they see as the priorities for their province.
 Do you have any areas that you would like me to elaborate on?”
 Nice, calm, simply structured, high-level, not too detailed, appropriate to the audience.

 Not turning into Mr. Motormouth.

-Didn’t matter in the end, I ranked first overall.
+It didn’t matter in the end, I ranked first overall.
 Beating a friend of mine (Hi Cori!) by two points.
 I didn’t even know she was applying until I saw the final list of rankings.
 She has never let me forget those TWO POINTS.
 Because it made a huge difference.

-Bob, our new Director, staffed the international side of the shop first, and gave me the first offer.
+Bob, our new Director, staffed the international side of the shop first and gave me the first offer.
 Which I accepted.
 Making me the Manager, International Relations.
 She took the second job, Manager, Horizontal Initiatives.
 Or as we came to describe it, the bits of everything else aka “Bits”, thus making me “Kibble”.
 Kibble and bits.

 My job was awesome.
 I felt like I could literally do no wrong.
 Take for example the day I met my new ADM.
 I didn’t know her, hadn’t met her, had no idea even who it was.
 Bob told me to come with him to a briefing with her, and I tagged along.
-Bob went to to introduce me to Deborah, and Deborah says, “Oh, I know all about Paul.
+Bob went to introduce me to Deborah, and Deborah says, “Oh, I know all about Paul.
 I’ve been hearing about him for years.
 My daughter-in-law brags about him all the time.”

 Umm, okay.
 I had no idea who her daughter-in-law was.
 Her name was apparently Meg.
 Right.
 Meg.
 I only knew one Meg.
 She had been my co-op student back in the day one summer when I was in Multilateral Branch.
 Meg W. Wait she got married.
 She was now Meg T. Right.
 Deborah T, Meg T, ah-hah!
 Literally, those were the jumps my brain made in about 2 seconds.
 But it was that LINEAR.
 Ah-hah, I knew who she was now.
 Which meant I also knew her husband, a contractor that I had worked with her husband at a previous job, and they knew my old DG really well.
 Small world.
 Except it wasn’t, not exactly.
 Turned out Deborah knew a lot of people from my previous life.
 Deborah was also an extremely warm person, the type of boss who would bake cookies for her staff meetings regularly.
 There was something comforting just being around her.